 Common Armenian last name 5: Khachaturyan

-Khachatur means ‘cross bearer’ and the most famous Armenian with this name is probably Aram Khachaturian who was a Soviet Armenian composer and conductor.
+Khachatur means ‘cross bearer’ and the most famous Armenian with this name is Aram Khachaturian, a Soviet Armenian composer and conductor.

-He is considered to be one of the leading Armenian composers and best known for his ballet music, “Gayane” and “Spartacus”.
-These are masterpieces every literate person should know about.
+He is considered to be one of the leading Armenian composers and is best known for his ballet masterpieces, “Gayane” and “Spartacus”.

 Common Armenian last name 6: Avetisyan

-This last name is also very common today in Armenia standing stand for ‘of good news’.
+This last name is also very common today in Armenia standing stand for ‘good news’.

 One of the notable people with this surname is Minas Avetisyan, an Armenian painter of the 20th century whose works entailed the theme of Armenian nature, religion, people, mountains and fields.

 This surname means son of Martiros, ‘martyr’ in Armenian.